ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 .. figure:: kubernetes/rancher_empty_workloads.png
    :align: center

-6. Create namespace
+6. Create new namespace in Rancher

-We want to deploy Artemis deployments in a separate namespace which will be used only for the Artemis application.
-Using Rancher you can create a new namespace.
+Namespaces are virtual clusters backed by the same physical cluster.
+Namespaces provide a scope for names.
+Names of resources need to be unique within a namespace, but not across namespaces.
+Usually different namespaces are created to separate environments deployments i.e. development, staging, production.

+For our development purposes we will create a namespace called artemis.
+It can be done easily using Rancher.

 a.
 Navigate to Namespaces using the top menu of Rancher